FlotoOne/FFTgen_scripted_flow/README.md

 5. Executes Synthesis and Place-and-Route processes, adjusting the clock period based on the generated timing reports.
 6. Displays relevant PPA information in the terminal while also having all reports readily accessible.

+When the script finishes, the user will have a fully functional working directory to run further processes in.

 ## Troubleshooting
 If encountering difficulties or unexpected errors while running the script, please verify your working environment.